kirawat/dir-tree-editor/README.md

 It provdes a simple, text-based editor on one side and a live formatted tree preview on the other, all in a portable, offline-first app.

+You can use the online version at [dirtreeeditor.kirawat.me](https://dirtreeeditor.kirawat.me).

 ## How to Use

 The application is split into two panes for a simple workflow: